-Participants will be provided with written materials about the Programme along with Japanese language textbooks prior to departure for Japan.
-Additionally, a pre-departure orientation will take place prior to departure for Japan at each Participant's Interview Office.
-All Participants must participate in the pre-departure orientation.
+Participants will be provided with materials about the Programme along with Japanese language learning materials prior to departure for Japan.
+Additionally, a pre-departure orientation will take place prior to departure for Japan at each participant's interview office.
+All participants must participate in the pre-departure orientation.

-Please note that there will be no pre-departure orientation for those participating from within Japan.
+Please note that there will be no pre-departure orientation for those joining the Programme from within Japan.